ammar999-nightowl/Sociall/README.md

-thanks to firebase login for account creation and login... and also I use my own server so it might be slow.
+thanks to firebase login for account creation and login... and also I use my own server so it might be slow. and it will be updated from servers and sometimes apks... update the app if I upload new apk and most of the updates are done by servers